siddhi-lipare/tpdm/readme.md

 This repository `TPDM` is the official implementation of the paper [Improving 3D Imaging with Pre-Trained Perpendicular 2D Diffusion Models (arxiv)](https://arxiv.org/abs/2303.08440).

+Note:
+I have added/updated the follwing files:
+- environment.yaml: the existing one wasn't working on my system, in case any of you are facing the same issue, you may try out this one.
+If you are still facing issues, feel free to write an issue.
+- stack.py: A simple code to stack all the photos to create a volume which I saved in an npy file.
+- visualise.py: used the stacked npy file to visualise the volume for a better understanding of how the denoising actually works.
+- 3d_volume_result.gif and progress_video.mp4: I have uploaded the outputss of the visualisation as well.
 ![tpdm_title](figs/tpdm_title.png)